paritytech/polkadot/roadmap/implementers-guide/src/node/collators/collation-generation.md

 - `CollationGenerationMessage::SubmitCollation`
   - If the subsystem isn't initialized or the relay-parent is too old to be relevant, ignore the message.
   - Otherwise, use the provided parameters to generate a [`CommittedCandidateReceipt`]
-    - If no `ValidationCodeHashHint` is given, use the current validation code hash from the relay-chain state, unless the parent-head of the collation equals the block pending availability for the parachain.
-In that case, use the pending future code if that block would trigger a code upgrade.
-    - If `ValidationCodeHashHint::Provided` is given, use that.
-    - If `ValidationCodeHashHint::ParentBlockRelayParentNumber` is given, determine whether the given parent block's relay parent number would trigger a code upgrade.
-If so, use the future code.
-If not, use the current code.
   - Submit the collation to the collator-protocol with `CollatorProtocolMessage::DistributeCollation`.

 ### Outgoing